Ahrimdon/cs-surf-parser/README.md

 * Your Counter-Strike `console.log` file is updated with your latest surf times.

 ## Instructions
-Follow the steps below to use the Counter-Strike Surf Times Parser:
+Follow the steps below to use the Counter-Strike Surf Parser:

 1. **Step 1**: Change `Enable Developer Console (~)` to `Yes` and type `con_logfile console.log`
   * Your can add this to your `autoexec.cfg` to log the console automatically